You are what you eat.”

 - This nutrient helps control the body’s response to stress.
 Low levels can cause depression.
 Try oysters, shrimp, spinach, kidney beans, flax seeds, and garlic.

-- Fermented foods with live active cultures, which provide healthy gut bacteria, may help reduce anxiety, stress, and depression.
-Try yogurt, kefir, kombucha, sauerkraut, and pickles.
+- Fermented foods with live active cultures, which provide healthy gut bacteria, may help reduce anxiety, stress, and depression. .
+Try low sugar yogurt, kefir, kombucha, fresh sauerkraut, and pickles.

 - Antioxidants increase blood flow to the brain, aiding mood and memory.
 Try dark chocolate, grapes, blueberries, nuts, and green veggies.